thedavidmeister/cljs-i18n/README.md

 Format has a few extra options not available to parse.

+See `i18n.number/??format--fraction-digits` for more examples.

 `:min-fraction-digits`

-Minimum number of digits to allow for fractions.
-Defaults to `0`.
+Integer minimum number of digits to allow for fractions.

+Default is `0`, max is `:max-fraction-digits` (see below).

 Fills out missing digits with trailing zeros.

-Providing a `:min-fraction-digits` greater than `:max-fraction-digits` throws an error (see below).

 ```clojure
 (format 1) ; "1"